solana-foundation/developer-content/content/courses/program-security/bump-seed-canonicalization.md

-On the other hand, if you only need to verify the address of a PDA passed in without initializing an account, you'll be forced to either let Anchor derive the canonical bump or expose your program to unecessary risks.
+On the other hand, if you only need to verify the address of a PDA passed in without initializing an account, you'll be forced to either let Anchor derive the canonical bump or expose your program to unnecessary risks.
 In that case, please use the canonical bump despite the slight mark against performance.

 ## Lab